originally posted on Concept Hub

 * Ads are being served based on who we are and what kind of mood we are in.
 We will be seeing the same thing with search in the very very near future.

 Basically, the web is learning about who we are and what we want.

-Earlier this year, the ABC launched three new socially networked digital radio websites — ABC Dig Music, ABC Jazz and ABC Country — which aggregate content from several different sources, including MusicBrainz, YouTube, Last.fm and Wikipedia.
-It is not only a new approach for a content-rich organisation such as the ABC, it illustrates the possibilities of Semantic Web technology.
-The artists pages on the site, which form the core functionality, automatically pull in content from around the Web.
+Earlier this year, the ABC launched three new socially networked digital radio websites — ABC Dig Music, ABC Jazz, and ABC Country — which aggregate content from several different sources, including MusicBrainz, YouTube, Last.fm and Wikipedia.
+It is not only a new approach for a content-rich organization such as the ABC, it illustrates the possibilities of Semantic Web technology.
+The artists’ pages on the site, which form the core functionality, automatically pull in content from around the Web.
 (Source Computer World)

 What does that mean as far as how we related to the web?

 1. Information will be interlinked throughout several pages.
 As a marketer, you must be part of those links, which means being part of several communities.

 2. Your community connections will greatly impact your web experience.